indiajoe/TIRSPEC/README.md

 *    **FitWCS.py** *:* This is a stand alone script to add WCS information in fits header of an image.

 *Module requirements: astropy, scipy, numpy*

+*    **ExposureTimeCalculator.py** *:* This is a graphical tool to estimate the Photometric signal to noise ratio (S/N) one can obtain with different exposures and appertures.

+*Module requirements: numpy, matplotlib*

 *    **AlignCombineImagesinDir.py** *:* This is a stand alone script to help astronomer align and combine fits images.